ScopeX-ASU/LiDAR/README.md

 cd src/picroute
 python main/picroute.py --benchmark path-to-benchmark --config path to router config
 ```
-The input to LiDAR is formated as netlist and tool's configuration as yaml similar to LEF/DEF.
+The input to LiDAR is formatted as a netlist, and the tool's configuration is as yaml, similar to LEF/DEF.

 ### LiDAR's Configurations
 | YAML Parameter      | Description                                                                               |